CyberdyneCC/ThermosServer/README.md

 The server files for Thermos!

-# Download options
+# Build

-MultipleOS's - Just download, unzip and run the batchfile or shell script!
+Just download, unzip and run the batchfile or shell script!

 Linux - run the following commands